StackStorm/st2docs/docs/source/reference/packs.rst

   .. literalinclude:: /../../st2/contrib/hello_st2/policies/policy1.yaml

 8. Install the pack.
 We encourage using git, if you do so, ``st2 pack`` will greatly simplify your pack management.
-However you can figure out your own workflow for editing and versioning packs;
-you'll be placing the files to ``/opt/stackstorm/packs`` and [re-]loading the content.
+However you can define your own tools and workflow for editing and versioning packs; you'll be placing the files to ``/opt/stackstorm/packs`` and [re-]loading the content.

   7.1 Use git and ``pack install`` (**recommended**):